web3/web3.js/docs/docs/guides/Web3_Utils_module/Mastering_web3-utils.md

 ## Imports

-There are three different way to import utils package.
+There are three different ways to import utils package.

 1. Import the entire web3 module and initialize a provider:

     `const [ Web3 ] = require("web3"); `

-    then inialiazing a provider with
+    then initializing  a provider with
     `const web3 = new Web3("");`

     To be able to access the package you need to type